Intex Challenger K2 Review

 Ease of Set Up

-The Intex is a pretty decent value, all things considered.
-For around or under $100 you can get the complete set up to start paddling.
-Granted, you may find yourself needing to purchase a new one each summer or cutting the season short after a close encounter with a sharp boulder or enthusiastic dog.
-But compared to renting a kayak every time you drive up to the lake, the Intex is a pretty good solution for what you pay.
+The Challenger K2 comes at a low cost for a complete package, making it an appealing purchase.
+However, you may find yourself needing to purchase a new one each summer or cutting the season short after a close encounter with a sharp boulder or enthusiastic dog.
+But compared to renting a kayak every time you drive up to the lake, the Challenger might be a better solution.

 Are you a serious kayaker but want to downsize your craft to something you can stuff in a trunk or closet by breaking into the world of inflatable kayaks?
 The Intex Challenger K2 is not the boat for you.
 Have you only been kayaking that one time on vacation and always wanted to be able to do it more but didn't want to spend the big bucks on a serious kayak?
 The Challenger may be just your speed.
 A decently lake-worthy boat, it's an inexpensive total package that provides just the right amount of access and fun for the not-so-serious kayaker.
 It is easy to roll up and throw in the van when you take the kids up to the lake and small enough to stuff on a shelf in the garage when you're not using it.
 It's not the boat to last you a lifetime, but it might be the right boat to help you make some good summer memories.